Adultery, Abuse, Abandonment are Biblical Grounds for Divorce

 – Justin and Lindsey A. Holcomb[1]

-In fact, God in the Book of Jeremiah (Jeremiah 3:8), says he's the victim of serial adultery.
-So he divorced Israel.
-God himself a divorcee.
+In fact, God in the Book of Jeremiah (Jeremiah 3:8), says he’s the victim of serial adultery.
+The leaders of Israel were so destructive that God divorced them.
+What was the result?
+The 10 northern tribes (called “Israel”) got wiped out by the Assyrian Empire in 722 BC, and never returned.
+God himself is a divorcee.

 How can we be so sure that abuse and substance abuse are serious in God’s eyes?